DFKI-NLP/InterroLang/tests/README.md

 pytest tests/test_xxx.py
 ```

-Otherwise, it will run all test files containing in the **test** folder:
+Otherwise, it will run all test files containing in the **tests** folder:
 ```bash
 pytest tests
 ```